w3c/wai-curricula/content/designer/navigation.md

   * a link at the beginning of a block of repeated content to go to the end of the block
   * links at the top of the page that go to each area of the content
   * an expandable and collapsible menu to make it easier for users to skip the menu
-* provide other navigation mechanisms to ensure web pages or application views can be reached using several of the following methods:
+* provide other navigation mechanisms to ensure web pages and application views can be reached using several of the following methods:
   * search functionalities that support navigating to specific parts of the site
   * site maps to provide an overview of the entire website
   * tables of contents to give an overview of the whole website or document and to allow users to go to specific parts of the content